minilogique/plate-z/README.md

 To do this mod you might need to be able to quite possibly drill and tap your bed block for additional hardware.

-Hardware I used with adapted Flying Bear Reborn 2 with Annex 350x350x12mm bed:
+Hardware I used with adapted Flying Bear Reborn 2 with Annex 350x350x12mm bed and 350mm version of FYSETCH 1000W heater:
 - 8x M5x35 with nuts, washers are recommended; for attaching rear and front carriers to the plates.
 DO NOT overtighten the rear carrier as it might deform the part and misalign the rail cart bolt bores
 - 4x M3x40 to attach rear plate carrier to the rear linear rail cart
 - 10x M4x8 for 4mm stepper plates or 10x M4x10 for 6mm stepper plates